-Love it or hate it, social media has been one of the most impactful inventions of our generation.
+Social media has become one of the most impactful inventions of the 21st century.

-Around 48% of the world's population is active on some kind of social media platform, be that Facebook, Instagram, or Twitch.
-But users aren't just following their friends—54% of users also follow their favorite brands, browsing their social media platforms to make purchase decisions.
+Around 61.4% of the world’s population is active on some kind of social media platform, be it Facebook, Instagram, or Twitch.
+But users aren’t just following their friends—68% of users also follow their favorite brands to stay up to date with their latest products.

-Influencers—those with large social media followings—play a huge role in a customer's decision-making process nowadays.
-Brands have the power to collaborate with influencers and drive a sustainable stream of new customers towards their products and services.
+Influencers—people with large social media followings—play a huge role in a customer’s purchase decisions nowadays.
+Brands have the power to collaborate with influencers and drive a sustainable stream of new customers toward their products and services.

 So, is influencer marketing right for your business?
-To help you decide, we're sharing 30+ influencer marketing statistics, including the costs, platform engagement, and ROI you can expect from various influencer marketing activities and channels.
-With these stats, you'll be able to create a more informed marketing strategy as you head into 2022.
+To help you decide, we’re sharing 30+ influencer marketing statistics, including the costs, platform engagement, and ROI you can expect from various influencer marketing activities and channels.
+With these stats, you’ll be able to create a more informed marketing strategy for 2024.

 What is influencer marketing?

 Influencer marketing is a social media strategy where brands partner with people who have a large, engaged social media presence.
 This can include bloggers, celebrities, and everyone in between.

 Ecommerce brands can give away free products, pay for a sponsored endorsement, or collaborate on a big creative project in return for an influencer’s public post.

 The value of influencer marketing lies in the fact that 69% of consumers trust influencers’ recommendations.
 If you can identify and collaborate with the influencers that your target customers follow, you’ll raise brand awareness, generate website traffic, and see positive impacts on your bottom line.